About Film Scanning at Richard Photo Lab

 What is the current turnaround time for film orders?

 Our average turnaround time is posted online on a weekly basis.
-You can find this week's average film turnaround time on the homepage of our website, by logging in to your account on Richard's Online Film Ordering site, or in our Instagram Stories/Story Highlights.
-Remember the average is indica...
+You can find this week's average film turnaround time on our website, or in our Instagram Stories/Story Highlights.
+Remember the average is indicated in business days.

 What kind of film scanners do you use?